virginviolet/chocolatey-packages/templates/embedded-portable-zip.template/_TODO.md

 28. [ ] Merge branch with main again.
 29. [ ] Commit and publish to GitHub again.
 30. [ ] Pack and push to Chocolatey Community Repository.
+32. [ ] Make a meta-package if applicable.

 ## Learn more